 Kamouraska is one of the most typical villages in Bas St-Laurent and a member of the Most Beautiful Villages of Québec network.
 In days gone by, Kamouraska was one of Quebec's most popular holiday destinations because of its superb scenery, its rich architectural heritage and its proximity to the river.

 Visit the eel interpretation centre, the Site d’Interprétation de l’Anguille, to learn all about Kamouraska's traditional eel fishing trade.
 You can even sample some smoked eel!

-Open from early June to mid-October, Monday-Sunday from 9 a.m. to 5 p.m.
+Open from early June to early October, Monday-Sunday from 9 a.m. to 5 p.m.

 SENTIER LES ÉCOLIERS